terrazzanoemiliano/SQL-Financial-Analysis-Project/README.md

-This project is intended to demonstrate my Intermediate skills in SQL by analysing and evaluating:
+This project focuses on analyzing business and financial data using SQL to simulate real-world FP&A and business analysis scenarios.
+The queries are used to calculate:
 - Performance metric (Monthly Revenue, COGS, and Gross Margin %)
 - Analytics metric (Window Functions for YoY growth and 3-month rolling averages)
 - Variance Analysis (Actual vs. Budget)